hillynoy/Quiz-how-old-fashioned-are-you/README.md

-How Old Fasion Are You?
+How Old Fashioned Are You?

 A fun 5 question quizz, to know how old school you are.